What Is WordPress

 🚄 Shortcut: Want to make a website with WordPress?
 Read this.

 While WordPress is certainly not the only website operating system around, it is the unquestionable leader in this space.
-At the time of writing, WordPress runs 43.5% of all websites.
+WordPress runs about 43% of all websites.
 Again, that is *all* websites.

-Just to show you how big the gap is between WordPress and everyone else; the second most popular website platform, Joomla, is used by less than 3% of websites.
+Just to show you how big the gap is between WordPress and everyone else; the second most popular website platform, Joomla, is used by well under 1% of all websites.

 What makes WordPress dominate this much & what is it used for?